qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets/README_EN.md

 ### Installation Steps:

-1. Download the latest version APK from the [Releases](https://github.com/qimuan7/SaySomething-Keyboard-Hant/releases) page
+1. Download the "Spime_BR2_vXXX(XXX).apk" version from the [Releases](https://github.com/qimuan7/SaySomething-Keyboard-Hant/releases) page.

 2. Install it on your Android device